chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_tiered_config_disk.rst

 * The disk space presents as a single device: ``/dev/sdb``
 * The storage is added to a volume group named ``opscode`` and is presented to the |chef server| by mounting on ``/var/opt/opscode`` before a reconfiguration

-The following commands properly set up disk configuration on the backend machine:
+The following commands properly set up disk configuration on the backend server:

 .. code-block:: bash